Frequently Asked Questions

 Yes.
 We can confidently say that any employer we work with is stable, provides an enjoyable work environment, and follows through on their contract conditions and terms of employment.

-No. There are several teaching placements in China that do not require candidates to have formal teaching experience.
-However, there are some opportunities where 100 hours of formal teaching experience is necessary to be eligible.
+Placements in China require candidates to have at least one year of formal teaching experience.
 Your Aclipse recruiter will help you in securing a placement that matches your experience.
 All of the employers in China will provide training programs.
 You will receive ongoing support from your supervising instructors during your employment.